Georgia Digital Nomad Visa-Free in 2025 (Best & Hassle-Free)

 Visa Requirements & How to Apply

-We aim to provide a quick but accurate synopsis of the Georgia digital nomad visa requirements and steps.
-Please contact us and let us know if we need to make any corrections.
+We aim to provide a concise yet accurate overview of the Georgia digital nomad visa requirements and steps.
+Please contact us and let us know if any corrections are needed.

-You used to qualify for the digital nomad visa by demonstrating that you have a stable source of income outside of Georgia.
+You used to qualify for the digital nomad visa by demonstrating a stable source of income outside of Georgia.
 The minimum monthly requirement for employment, freelance work, or business ventures was $2,000.

-Applicants also had to provide proof of valid health insurance coverage during their stay in the country, but these requirements no longer exist.
+Applicants were also required to provide proof of valid health insurance coverage during their stay in the country; however, these requirements no longer exist.

 One primary advantage of the digital nomad visa-free program is the ease of application.
-Eligible individuals can enter Georgia visa-free upon arrival, provided their country of citizenship is eligible.
+Eligible individuals can enter Georgia visa-free upon arrival, provided their country of citizenship is on the list of eligible countries.

 This streamlined process eliminates the stress of lengthy visa processing times, allowing you to focus on your work and your new adventure in Georgia.